 Blue Cliff College (BCC) was founded in 1987 with the goal of becoming one of the most respected Massage Therapy training centers in the nation.
 In June of 1989, the college received its Proprietary School License from the state of Louisiana.
 In 1998, the college was proud to receive accreditation from the Accrediting Commission of Career Schools and Colleges (ACCSC), which is a recognized accrediting agency by the US Department of Education.
 In August of 1999, Education Management, Inc. (EMI) purchased the Blue Cliff College system.
 Several years later Quad Partners, an educational investment group, became 49% owners and in April 2008 they assumed 100% ownership.
+On April 26, 2022, Brent L. Mills, Inc., acquired the Blue Cliff College system.
+Brent Mills, Inc. is an Oklahoma company, owned and operated by Brent L. Mills, Esq (91%) and Todd Swanson (9%).

 The first Blue Cliff campus location was in New Orleans, Louisiana and campuses were soon established in Lafayette and Shreveport, Louisiana, as well as in Gulfport, Mississippi.
 In 2000, BCC-Gulfport became an ACCSC accredited school.
 In December 2004, EMI acquired the Massage Therapy College of Baton Rouge (MTCBR), which became BCC-Baton Rouge and in 2005 a campus was opened in Houma, Louisiana as a branch of BCC-Metairie.
-Also in 2005, EMI added the White River School of Massage in Fayetteville, Arkansas (that is now BCC-Fayetteville) to its family of schools as a branch of BCC-Shreveport.
+Also in 2005, EMI added the White River School of Massage in Fayetteville, Arkansas (later known as BCC-Fayetteville) to its family of schools as a branch of BCC-Shreveport.
 Since 2005 BCC began the process of program diversification, to include programs in Allied Health, Cosmetology and Heating, Ventilation and Air Conditioning.

 In 2007 a new BCC campus was opened in Alexandria, Louisiana as a branch of BCC-Lafayette.
-As a result of BCC's continued success serving the various communities, satellite campuses were added in Fayetteville, Arkansas and Metairie, Louisiana.
-Today, BCC-system includes six campuses and two satellite locations that are branches of our main school in Metairie, LA.
+As a result of BCC's continued success serving the various communities, satellite campuses were was added in Fayetteville, Arkansas and Metairie, Louisiana.
+Today, BCC-system includes six campuses and two satellite locations that are a branch of our main school in Metairie, LA.
 Acadiana Area Career College was added in May of 2012.
 Also, in December 2012 the ABC Training Center was added to the BCC family.
 Blue Cliff College has added an online delivery method for the Alexandria campus, which launched in February 2013 that offers two associate occupational science degree programs.